fairyeszhuo/GEO4962-2021/_episodes/01-introduction.md

 teaching: 30
 exercises: 0
 questions:
-- "What is a climate model?"
+- "What are CMIP6 climate models?"
 objectives:
 - "Learn about CMIP6 models"
 - "Learn about CESM"